My niece Alex’s specifications for her fifth birthday cake:

 In Chicago, I had to carry the cake from one end of the airport to the other to get to my next gate, but at least it fit more easily onto this plane than the last one.
 A flight attendant even saw it in the overhead bin and offered to put an ice pack on the box to keep the cake cool.

 I arrived in California late Friday night and the party was scheduled for Sunday afternoon.
 On Friday, all I could do was open the box to verify that the cake hadn’t completely collapsed before I fell asleep.
-I spent Saturday playing with the boys, so I didn’t get to unpack the cake completely until Saturday evening after the boys went to bed.
+I spent Saturday playing with the kids, so I didn’t get to unpack the cake completely until Saturday evening after the kids went to bed.

 Amazingly, the cake came through the journey completely unscathed.
 Literally only one piece broke, and it was a piece that I had extras of, so it didn’t even matter.
 Even in my best case scenario, I had expected to have to effect at least minor repairs.
 I was completely flabbergasted by how well the cake traveled.

 I spent Saturday night completing the assembly of the cake, installing the hook and the scoop, and adding finishing touches to the paint job.
 I also used some pressed sugar colored with brown food coloring for dirt on the teeth and in the dumper bed, where I also installed the five candles.

 The party was fantastic.
 Our friend Sara brought awesome Cars decorations and balloons.
 My sister had invited Alex’s entire preschool class plus several other friends, so there were about 20 children.
 I’m not sure how they even all fit in the house.

 Sadly, Banshee’s wheels didn’t spin (I think the rubber bands weren’t tight enough) and he didn’t go up and down (I think the cake was too heavy for the motor), but otherwise he was very well received.
 The most important thing is that Alex was happy.
 Happy and full of sugar.